 Rapid retraction (also known as kickback) of the engine recoil starter cord will pull your hand and arm towards the engine faster than you can let go of the handle resulting in sprains, broken bones, lacerations, and/or traumatic amputations.
 Kickback is often caused by internal engine failure, and/or improper starting techniques.
 To avoid kickback follow the appropriate maintenance schedule, starting instructions and have repair work done by an authorized service center.

-7. Once the engine starts, slowly move the choke lever to RUN as the engine runs.
-If the engine falters, move the choke toward CHOKE until the engine has warmed up.
+6. Once the engine starts, slowly move the choke lever (if equipped) to RUN (open) as the engine runs.
+If the engine falters, move the choke toward CHOKE (closed) until the engine has warmed up.